-9.18 PARTICULAR RIGHTS—FOURTH AMENDMENT—UNREASONABLE SEIZURE OF PERSON—GENERALLY
+9.18 PARTICULAR RIGHTS—FOURTH AMENDMENT—UNREASONABLE SEIZURE OF PROPERTY—GENERALLY

-As previously explained, the plaintiff has the burden to prove that the act[s] of the defendants [name[s]] deprived the plaintiff of particular rights under the United States Constitution.
+As previously explained, the plaintiff has the burden of proving that the act[s] of the defendant[s] [name[s]] deprived the plaintiff of particular rights under the United States Constitution.
 In this case, the plaintiff alleges the defendant deprived [him] [her] of [his] [her] rights under the Fourth Amendment to the Constitution when [insert factual basis of the plaintiff’s claim].

-Under the Fourth Amendment, a person has the right to be free from an unreasonable seizure of [his] [her] person.
+Under the Fourth Amendment, a person has the right to be free from an unreasonable seizure of [his] [her] property.
 In order to prove the defendant[s] deprived the plaintiff of this Fourth Amendment right, the plaintiff must prove the following additional elements by a preponderance of the evidence:

 3. the seizure was unreasonable.

-Section 1983 "contains no independent state-of-mind requirement" apart from what is necessary to state a violation of the underlying constitutional right.
-Daniels v.
-Williams, 474 U.S. 327, 328 (1986).
+"Section 1983 contains no state-of-mind requirement independent of that necessary to state a violation of the underlying constitutional right."
+OSU Student Alliance v.
+Ray, 699 F.3d 1053, 1071-72 & n.12 (9th Cir.2012) (quoting Daniels v.
+Williams, 474 U.S. 327, 330 (1986)).
 It is well settled that "negligent acts do not incur constitutional liability."
 Billington v.
 Smith, 292 F.3d 1177, 1190 (9th Cir.2002).
 Specific intent to violate a person’s rights "is not a prerequisite to liability under § 1983."
 Caballero v.
 City of Concord, 956 F.2d 204, 206 (9th Cir.1992).